poult-lab/daily-word/english_words_ learning.md

 > there's not really a difference.
 Historically maybe there once was, or they have different origins, but today they are exactly the same word.
 Use whichever sounds better to you.
 Resolute is a little less common and sounds more like prose than determined.

+51.survival /sərˈvaɪvl/

+[n] His only chance of survival was a heart transplant.

+'the state of continuing to live or exist, often despite difficulty or danger' 'the noun of survive'